 Some have argued that Kanye is having another mental breakdown; however, Kanye, his friends and his family all insist that he is in a healthy mental state.
 If that’s the case, then there exists only one other possible explanation for his behavior of late: he’s an idiot.

-As a musician, Kanye West is a generational talent.
-Part of his musical genius comes from his willingness to search for new sounds that he can reshape in such a way that they set him apart from the rest of his peers.
+His musical talents arise from his willingness to search for new sounds that he can reshape in such a way as to set himself apart from his peers.
 He is open to any form of music as long as it sounds unique, and his ability to take those unique sounds and push the boundaries of hip-hop is unrivaled.
 He has built a career on going against the grain.